coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 **Applicability**
 This control is applicable to generative AI systems that accept untrusted or semi-trusted inputs and produce outputs that influence users, applications, or downstream systems.
 It is especially relevant for systems that rely on prompts, instructions, or multimodal inputs (such as text, images, audio, or files).
-Unwanted GenAI I/O handling is less applicable to closed systems with fixed inputs and tightly constrained outputs, though even such systems may still benefit from limited forms of detection or filtering depending on risk tolerance.
+This control is less applicable to closed systems with fixed inputs and tightly constrained outputs, though even such systems may still benefit from limited forms of detection or filtering depending on risk tolerance.

 **Implementation**
 - **Sanitize characters to reduce hidden or obfuscated instructions**: Normalize input using Unicode normalization (e.g. NFKC) to remove encoding ambiguity, and optionally apply stricter character filtering (e.g. allow-listing permitted characters) to prevent hidden control or instruction-like content.
 Also remove zero-width or otherwise invisible characters (e.g. white on white).
 This step typically aids detection of instructions as well.